Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Hey, I’ve seen that movie!
 Dunno why the silly bitch didn’t just budge over an’ make room for ‘im, but it was good!"

-"As fun as that might be," grumbled Firth, "I don’t know that any of us wanna see ‘ya laid out an’ *bothered,* whatever that might mean ‘fer a Gaoian…"
+"As fun as that might be," grumbled Firth, "I don’t know that any of us wanna see ‘ya laid out an’ *bothered,* whatever that might mean ‘fer a Gaoian..."

 "Prob’ly the same it means ‘fer you!"